Love & Destroy: Development and release

-Love & Destroy was co-developed by Arc Entertainment and Inti Creates.
-Arc Entertainment was a division of publisher SCEI that was formed in 1997 and led by Ryoji Agakawa and Akira Sato.
+Love & Destroy was developed by Inti Creates.
+Production was led by Arc Entertainment was a division of publisher Sony Computer Entertainment that was formed in 1997 and led by Ryoji Agakawa and Akira Sato.
+Sony's Japan Studio assisted on development.
 Prior to this, the subsidiary's staff was responsible for the Arc the Lad series of PlayStation role-playing games.
 The producer of those games, Agakawa, would serve the same role for Love & Destroy.
 Love & Destroy is the second game by Inti Creates, which was founded in 1996 by a group of former Capcom employees.
 It was designed by Yoshihisa Tsuda, the lead designer of the company's debut title Speed Power Gunbike.
 Love & Destroy was directed by Makoto Yamaguchi, who stated that the most difficult aspect of its development was his seclusion from his workers due to himself rarely bathing during long work hours.
 The game features character designs by manga artist Masakazu Katsura, known for love stories such as Video Girl Ai, DNA², and I"s.
 The FMV cutscenes were animated by the studio Production I.G., which had provided animation for SCEI's Yurodora series of romance visual novels for the PlayStation.
 Inti Creates' sole music composer at the time, Ippo Yamada, was responsible for creating the soundtrack and sound effects in Love & Destroy, as well other duties such as casting voice actors and booking recording studios.
 The game's ending features the vocal track, "My Glory Days," performed by Haruna Kawagoe.